nathanielvarona/pritunl-client-github-action/README.md

 ## Working with Pritunl Profile File

-Pritunl Client CLI won't allow loading profiles from the `.ovpn` file, and GitHub doesn't have a feature to upload binary files such as `.tar` for the GitHub Actions Secrets.
+The Pritunl Client CLI won't allow us to load profiles from the plain `.ovpn` file, and GitHub doesn't have a feature to upload binary files such as `.tar` for the GitHub Actions Secrets.

-To store Pritunl Profile to GitHub Secrets, maintaining the state of the `tar` binary file, we need to convert it to `base64` file format.
+To store Pritunl Profile to GitHub Secrets, maintaining the raw state of the `tar` binary file, we need to convert it to `base64` file format.

 ### Here are the steps